 *If the dough is too sticky, add in 1 tsp of extra flour at a time and process to combine ….
 I have found that I often need to add more flour when I work with homemade soy yoghurt.

 That’s it!
 Nice.

-To make scrolls, I top with vegemite and grated cheese (or tomato paste, chopped ham off the bone and grated cheese) Roll, cut into slices and bake in a pre-heated oven at 200C for about 20 minutes.
+To make scrolls, I roll out into a rectangle, top with vegemite and grated cheese (or tomato paste, chopped ham off the bone and grated cheese) Roll, cut into slices and bake in a pre-heated oven at 200C for about 20 minutes.

 Ellie loves it with her Bio Cheese.
 Or for an easier option, omit the cheese and sprinkle with Nutritional Yeast.

 It freezes and defrosts beautifully so I make a big batch of scrolls and pop them in the freezer – makes week day lunches lots easier.